gnoesy/ciphermarket-solana/README.md

 # CipherMarket (Solana + Arcium)

+> CipherMarket explores how encrypted execution can restore independent belief formation in prediction markets.

 CipherMarket is a confidential prediction market prototype built on Solana using Arcium encrypted compute.

 Traditional prediction markets expose signals in real time.